nikitababko/messenger/README.md

 Need regisration on the site [cloudinary.com](https://cloudinary.com/)

 Into file `.env` you need to specify parameters for Cloudinary API.
 Follow the link [Dashboard](https://cloudinary.com/console) and copy your API-parameters.
+Below is a screenshot where you can take your API-parameters.

 ![](https://image.prntscr.com/image/XOvt2ponRbKQyWUiSoI5vw.png)